CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/Interface-Link-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> link

-Configures the physical interface settings, such as the link state, auto-negotiation, breakouts, FEC, MTU, speed, 802.1X, and MAC authentication bypass (MAB).
+Provides commands to configure physical interface settings, such as the link state, auto-negotiation, breakouts, FEC, MTU, speed, 802.1X, and MAC authentication bypass (MAB).

-### Version History

-Introduced in Cumulus Linux 5.0.0

 - - -

 ## nv set interface \<interface-id\> link state

 Brings an interface up or down administratively (admin up or admin down).
 You can specify `up` or `down`.

-### Default Setting

-N/A

 ### Command Syntax